junxit/us-congress-bills-113/metadata.md

 - 2013-03-25 — Placed on the Union Calendar, Calendar No. 12.
 - 2013-03-25 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-24.
 - 2013-03-25 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-24.
+- 2013-04-09 — Rules Committee Resolution H. Res.
+140 Reported to House.
+Rule provides for consideration of H.R.
+678 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is open to amendments.
+- 2013-04-10 — Amendment (A001) offered by Mr. Tipton. (consideration: CR H1884-1885; text: CR H1884)
+- 2013-04-10 — Amendment (A002) offered by Mrs. Napolitano. (consideration: CR H1885-1886, H1887-1888; text: CR H1885)
+- 2013-04-10 — Amendment (A003) offered by Mr. Tipton. (consideration: CR H1886-1887; text: CR H1886-1887)
+- 2013-04-10 — Amendment agreed to Committee of the Whole
+- 2013-04-10 — Amendment agreed to Committee of the Whole
+- 2013-04-10 — Amendment failed in Committee of the Whole
+- 2013-04-10 — Considered under the provisions of rule H. Res.
+140. (consideration: CR H1878-1890; text of measure as reported in House: CR H1884)
+- 2013-04-10 — DEBATE - Pursuant to the provisions of H.Res.
+140, the Committee of the Whole proceeded with debate on the Napolitano No. 1 amendment under the five-minute rule.
+- 2013-04-10 — DEBATE - Pursuant to the provisions of H.Res.
+140, the Committee of the Whole proceeded with debate on the Tipton No. 2 amendment under the five-minute rule.
+- 2013-04-10 — DEBATE - Pursuant to the provisions of H.Res.
+140, the Committee of the Whole proceeded with debate on the Tipton No. 3 amendment under the five-minute rule.
+- 2013-04-10 — DEBATE - The House proceeded with 10 minutes of debate on the Garamendi motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a section to the bill relating to Buy America provisions.
+The new section would require that, when practicable, all materials used for conduit hydropower generation be manufactured in the United States.
+- 2013-04-10 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+678.
+- 2013-04-10 — House amendment agreed to: On agreeing to the Tipton amendment (A001) Agreed to by voice vote.
+- 2013-04-10 — House amendment agreed to: On agreeing to the Tipton amendment (A003) Agreed to by voice vote.
+- 2013-04-10 — House amendment not agreed to: On agreeing to the Napolitano amendment (A002) Failed by recorded vote: 189 - 232 (Roll no. 94).
+- 2013-04-10 — House amendment not agreed to: On agreeing to the Napolitano amendment (A002) Failed by recorded vote: 189 - 232 (Roll no. 94).
+- 2013-04-10 — House amendment offered
+- 2013-04-10 — House amendment offered
+- 2013-04-10 — House amendment offered
+- 2013-04-10 — House amendment offered/reported by: Amendment (A001) offered by Mr. Tipton.(consideration: CR H1884-1885; text: CR H1884)
+- 2013-04-10 — House amendment offered/reported by: Amendment (A002) offered by Mrs. Napolitano.(consideration: CR H1885-1886, H1887-1888; text: CR H1885)
+- 2013-04-10 — House amendment offered/reported by: Amendment (A003) offered by Mr. Tipton.(consideration: CR H1886-1887; text: CR H1886-1887)
+- 2013-04-10 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+140 and Rule XVIII.
+- 2013-04-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-04-10 — Mr. Garamendi moved to recommit with instructions to Natural Resources. (consideration: CR H1888; text: CR H1888)
+- 2013-04-10 — On agreeing to the Napolitano amendment (A002) Failed by recorded vote: 189 - 232 (Roll no. 94).
+- 2013-04-10 — On agreeing to the Tipton amendment (A001) Agreed to by voice vote.
+- 2013-04-10 — On agreeing to the Tipton amendment (A003) Agreed to by voice vote.
+- 2013-04-10 — On motion to recommit with instructions Failed by the Yeas and Nays: 194 - 226 (Roll no. 95).
+- 2013-04-10 — On passage Passed by the Yeas and Nays: 416 - 7 (Roll no. 96).
+- 2013-04-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Napolitano No. 1 amendment, the Chair put the question on adoption of the amendment and by voice vote announced the noes had prevailed.
+Mrs. Napolitano demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2013-04-10 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 416 - 7 (Roll no. 96).
+- 2013-04-10 — Roll call votes on amendments in House
+- 2013-04-10 — Roll call votes on amendments in House
+- 2013-04-10 — Rule H. Res.
+140 passed House.
+- 2013-04-10 — Rule provides for consideration of H.R.
+678 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is open to amendments.
+- 2013-04-10 — The Chair announced that proceedings would now resume on amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2013-04-10 — The House adopted the amendment as agreed to by the Committee of the Whole House on the state of the Union.
+- 2013-04-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+678.
+- 2013-04-10 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
+- 2013-04-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1889)
+- 2013-04-10 — The previous question was ordered pursuant to the rule. (consideration: CR H1888)